Mafia–Camorra War: The Camorra plot

 With Joe DeMarco's death, the Morello organization was able to open up Lower Manhattan to its gambling operations.
 However, to Morello's chagrin, the Camorra organization also grabbed the opportunity and opened a couple of its gambling houses in Lower Manhattan.
 Since Morello's goal had been a monopoly on gambling in the area, the stage was set for conflict.

 On the other side of the East River, the Neapolitan gangs were also getting ambitious.
-Allessandro Vollero, a top Navy Street leader, had never been happy with cooperating with the Morellos on the DeMarco hit.
+Alessandro Vollero, a top Navy Street leader, had never been happy with cooperating with the Morellos on the DeMarco hit.
 He now decided to break their alliance.
 A meeting was held in Philadelphia between Navy Gang representatives and the Camorra leadership about hitting the Morellos and taking complete control of Manhattan.
 After discussing it with Camorra boss Ricci, the two groups agreed to form an alliance.

 The Navy Gang and the Camorra developed a plan to lure the leaders of the Morello gang to another meeting in Brooklyn, only to ambush and murder them.